Harry Craft: Chicago Cubs

-During 1961, Craft briefly returned to managing in the minors for the Triple-A Houston Buffs of the American Association.
-He would be the last manager for the minor-league Buffs, before being promoted to become the first skipper of Houston's Major League expansion team when the Houston Colt .45s entered the National League in 1962.
+During 1961, Craft also briefly returned to the minors when the Cubs assigned him to manage the Triple-A Houston Buffs of the American Association.
+He served as the last manager in Houston's minor-league history before his September 19 promotion made him the first skipper of Houston's National League expansion team when the Houston Colt .45s entered the majors in 1962.

 Houston Colt .45s

 Craft managed the Colt .45s from 1962 to 1964, before his replacement by Lum Harris in the closing days of the 1964 season.
 In his first season, the Colt .45s finished in eighth place in the ten-team league with a 64–96–2 record, but six full games ahead of the ninth-place Cubs, then in their 87th year in the NL.
 But in 1963 and 1964, the Colt .45s fell into ninth place, ahead of only their expansion brethren, the New York Mets.

-Craft ended 191–280 with the Colt .45s, never having managed an above .500 team in all or parts of seven seasons as a major league manager.
-He remained in the game, however, as a scout and farm system official for the Baltimore Orioles, San Francisco Giants and the Yankees, retiring in 1991.
+Craft ended 191–280–2 with the Colt .45s, and in all or parts of seven big-league seasons posted a 347–483–4 (.418) record, according to Retrosheet, which credits Swift for the 1959 Athletics' record during his emergency tenure.
+Baseball Reference, which attributes Kansas City's entire 1959 season to Craft, lists his career mark as 360–485–4 (.426).

-Craft ended his managing career with a 360–485 record in 849 games, a .426 winning percentage.
-His best finish was seventh place.
-The authors of one baseball book had this to say about Craft's career, perhaps unfairly given what little he had to work with on those clubs: "Of course, if you are really lousy at what you do, there's always a chance you can work your way into management, that being the American Way...
-Harry Craft managed three teams in a seven year span...
-They finished 7th, 7th, 7th, 7th, 8th, 9th and 9th.
-Do I detect a trend in there somewhere?"
+He remained in the game after 1964 as a scout and farm system official for the Baltimore Orioles, San Francisco Giants and the Yankees before retiring in 1991.